Testing the compiler

 The main test harness for testing the compiler itself is a tool called compiletest.

-It supports running different styles of tests, called test suites.
+compiletest supports running different styles of tests, organized into test

-The tests are all located in the tests
+suites. compiletest-supported tests are located in the tests

 directory.